You already know that starting a podcast is an excellent way to learn new things, grow your influence, and market your products and services.

 - It is expandable and has several sub-niches and topics you can cover as your podcast grows.

-- It is profitable, and businesses are already making money in it by selling physical and digital products.
+- It is profitable, and businesses are already making money from it by selling physical and digital products.

 - It targets specific regions or audience segments.

-Evaluate different podcast niche ideas on this criteria and choose the one closest to your interests and passions.
+Evaluate different podcast niche ideas on these criteria and choose the one closest to your interests and passions.

 Podcasting Tip #2: Define Your Business Goals